cctweaker/ESPlights/README.md

     - <code>/nX</code>: simple/normal control.
 X is the number.
 Payload can be 0 = off, 1 = on, 2 = toggle

 - channel status topic: <code>/chan/X</code> where X is the channel number.
 Payload will be 0 for OFF and 1 for ON.
 It is updated by the ESP after processing commands, statuses are sent with retain flag.
 - shutter status topic: <code>/shut/X</code> where X is the shutter number.
 It holds the current shutter positions.
-Payload will be 0 of unknown, 1 for UP, 2 for DOWN.
+Payload will be 0 for unknown, 1 for UP, 2 for DOWN.
 - status topic: <code>/stat</code> where the ESP sends periodic updates (heartbeat) with type, ID, supply voltage, SSID, RSSI, BSSID (AP mac) Example: <code>{"Type":"lights","ID":"abcdef","Vin":3.31,"SSID":"WIFI","RSSI":-29,"BSSID":"D8:50:E6:XX:XX:XX"}</code>
 - will topic: <code>/will</code> Payload is 1 when device is ON and 0 when powered OFF
 - save topic: <code>/save</code> where the device will save a retained message with its last state for lights.
 At startup it will load lights statuses from here and start the lights accordingly.